-- Nine air tour operators hold Interim Operating Authority (IOA) for a total of 3,131 flights each year. - Six of those operators have reported flying commercial air tours at the Park from 2017-2019. - The three-year average of reporting data (2017-2019) is 515 total flights conducted by the six operators each year. - Annual number of commercial air tours at the Park is limited by the IOA. - There are no designated parameters on route, time-of-day, or altitude restrictions; no procedures to establish no-fly periods; and no training or education requirements.
+- Eight commercial air tour operators hold Interim Operating Authority (IOA) for 665 flights each year. - Four of those operators have not reported flying commercial air tours at the Park since reporting began in 2013.
+Four operators currently conduct commercial air tours at the Park. - The three-year average of reporting data (2017-2019) is 367 flights conducted in total by the four operators each year. - Annual number of commercial air tours at the Park are limited by the IOA. - There are no designated parameters on route, time-of-day, or altitude restrictions; no procedures to establish no-fly periods; and no training or education requirements.